Skip to main content

 Circuit protocol governance is conducted fully on-chain.
 Any CRT token holder can propose to change a Statute by locking up CRT tokens with the governance puzzle, specifying the Statute to be changed and the proposed new value and Constraints.
 For a proposal to be valid, the number of CRT locked up in this manner must exceed the Proposal Threshold.

 Once proposal has been made, a Veto Period starts during which other CRT holders have the opportunity to veto the proposal.
 A veto needs to be backed by more CRT than the original proposal to be successful.
 If the proposal does not get vetoed, the new Statute can be implemented ('enacted') after the Implementation Delay has passed.
-A Statute must be implemented with the Enactement Timeout or otherwise lapses.
+A Statute must be implemented within the Enactement Period or otherwise lapses.

 Constraints